 The leaders of organizations commonly face the problem of how to induce their members to comply with their instructions.
 In practice, leaders usually address it by some combination of incentives linked to monitored performance, and moral suasion.
 Economics has a well-formulated theory of the former.
 But while the latter is recognized as being due to peer pressure, and widely studied empirically through experiments, the process by which peer pressure is constructed strategically by leaders using specific packages of speech acts has been left off-stage.
+Reciprocal obligation is self-enforcing once in place, but putting it into place requires 'scaffolding': the step-by-step communication of distinct ideas which once accepted by a group, lock its members into a new pattern of behaviour.

-This paper has attempted to answer this question with a workhorse model of behaviour, Rational Social Man, that minimizes modifications to the conventional framework while introducing clear channels of social influence.
+This paper has analysed this scaffolding by means of a workhorse model of behaviour, Rational Social Man, that minimizes modifications to the conventional framework while introducing clear channels of social influence.
 RSM has three innate drives (or 'preference categories'), generated by the pressures of natural selection: material consumption, belonging to a group, and the esteem of members of the group.
 RSM is rational in that his actions reflect attempts to maximize his utility from meeting these preference categories, subject to how he perceives constraints.
-His beliefs about these constraints, the causal processes within which he acts, his identity, and his norms, come partly from observed events, but primarily from the communications he receives as a member of his social network.
+His beliefs about these constraints, - the causal processes within which he acts, his identity, and his norms, - come partly from observed events, but primarily from the communications he receives as a member of his social network, reinforced by imitation of group behaviour.
 This enables leaders, in their capacity as nodal actors, to use communication strategically to address the compliance problem by resetting these beliefs so as to create a tension between what the actor wants to do and what he now believes he ought to do.
 The key form of communication is narrative language, which I have attempted to decompose into specific packages of distinct types of speech act.